Denominational plurality with a common identity

 What it is: Evangelicalism brings together people and churches from distinct denominational traditions that share common emphases.

-How the religion understands it: This common identity does not eliminate differences about sacraments, church government, spiritual gifts, eschatology, and ethics.
-Even so, many evangelicals recognize mutual affinity around the gospel, the Bible, and mission.
+How the religion understands: This common identity does not eliminate differences about sacraments, church government, spiritual gifts, eschatology, and ethics.
+Still, many evangelicals recognize mutual affinity around the gospel, the Bible, and mission.

-Context: Congresses, alliances, publishers, schools, missions, and cooperative networks helped consolidate this transdenominational character.
+Context: Congresses, alliances, publishers, schools, missions, and cooperation networks helped consolidate this transdenominational character.

 Supportive